 Building Information Modeling/ Virtual Design & Construction

 The redevelopment of Nashville’s West Riverfront Park was a truly unique and challenging project.
 The park became the site of many firsts for the City of Nashville.
-Having been coined Music City’s “front porch,” this urban renewal project is the first phase of the new riverfront redevelopment for the City of Nashville.
-Major components of the redevelopment include: 1.5-acre Ascend Amphitheater with capacity for up to 6,800 people, redevelopment of 1st Avenue, over one mile of multi-use greenway trails, Nashville’s first downtown dog park and ornamental gardens.
-Several custom designed items, such as large-scale precast decorative swings located around the park’s perimeter, are the result of a collaborative effort between Skanska and the design team.
-Other unique features include: a 45-foot tall sculpture that mimics the nearby Cumberland River’s flow through Davidson County, The Betty Brown Tree Trail that includes 225 individual trees representing 43 different species; this feature gained the park Level 1 arboretum status, and The Ascend Amphitheater’s electronic, open bandshell that allows spectators to view downtown Nashville through its opening.
+Having been coined Music City's "front porch," this urban renewal project is the first phase of the new riverfront redevelopment for the City of Nashville.
+Major components of the project include 1.5-acre Ascend Amphitheater with capacity for up to 6,800 people, redevelopment of 1st Avenue, over one mile of multi-use greenway trails, Nashville's first downtown dog park and ornamental gardens.
+Several custom designed items, such as large-scale precast decorative swings located around the park's perimeter, are the result of a collaborative effort between Skanska and the design team.
+Other unique features include a 45-foot tall sculpture that mimics the nearby Cumberland River's flow through Davidson County; the Betty Brown Tree Trail that includes 225 individual trees representing 43 different species, gaining the park Level 1 arboretum status; and The Ascend Amphitheater's electronic, open bandshell that allows spectators to view downtown Nashville through its opening.
 Ascend also contains an electronic band shell that allows an orchestra to play in an outdoor environment by using many small microphones to simulate an indoor performance.
 The Nashville Symphony spent three days at Ascend with the acoustic designer/tuner to perfect the sound.
 This is only one of a few facilities in the world with this capability.